MarcelKueck/murph-concept/project-knowledge-base.md

    - Fixed React key errors in WeeklyScheduleEditor component
    - Made available consultation cards clickable for details

-3. Task 4.3: Communication Interfaces (Frontend Development Agent) 🟠
+3. Task 4.3: Communication Interfaces (Frontend Development Agent) ✅
-   - In Progress (Due by End of Day 20)
+   - Completed on 2025-03-31
+   - Implemented enhanced VideoCallContainer with full controls and mock video feeds
+   - Created AudioCallContainer with audio visualization and call simulation
+   - Enhanced AsyncMessageContainer with templates and priority options
+   - Developed UnifiedCommunicationInterface for seamless channel switching
-   - Basic chat interface for text communication implemented
+   - Created useCommunication hook for communication state management
-   - Still need to implement video, audio, and asynchronous communication interfaces
+   - Integrated communication interfaces with consultation workflows
-   - Components in the UI/communication directory need to be connected to the consultation workflows

-## Weekly Review Schedule

-- **Week 1 Review:** Completed on Day 5 - MILESTONE 1 achieved ✅
-- **Week 2 Review:** Completed on Day 10 - MILESTONE 2 achieved ✅
-- **Week 3 Review:** Completed on Day 15 - MILESTONE 3 achieved ✅
-- **Week 4 Review:** Scheduled for Day 20 - MILESTONE 4 in progress 🟠
-- **Final Review:** Scheduled for Day 25
+   - Fixed component path references and missing implementations
+   - Added responsive design for all device sizes

 ## Next Steps

-The immediate focus is on completing Task 4.3 (Communication Interfaces):
+The immediate focus is on preparing for deployment:

-1. Implement video call interface for consultations
-2. Create audio call interface with appropriate controls
-3. Develop asynchronous messaging interface
-4. Connect all communication interfaces to the consultation workflow
-5. Test all communication interfaces with mock data

-After completing the communication interfaces, the focus will shift to:

 1. Prepare for deployment to Vercel
 2. Implement feedback collection mechanism